Developer Products

 end

-Use GetDeveloperProductsAsync to retrieve all developer products associated with your experience.
-This function returns a Pages object that you can inspect and filter to build things like an in-experience store or product list GUI.
+Use GetDeveloperProductsAsync to retrieve all developer products associated with your game.
+This function returns a Pages object that you can inspect and filter to build things like an in-game store or product list GUI.

 local MarketplaceService = game:GetService("MarketplaceService")